Heydon/bruck/README.md

 ## Get started

-1. Clone this repository
+1. Clone this repository.
+2. (No `npm install` because there's no dependencies.)
-2. Write HTML with the help of the components (below) in the `index.html` and `editor.html` files
+3. Write HTML with the help of the components (below) in the `index.html` and split-screen `editor.html` files.
+Check out a demo in `demo.html`.
-3. Serve by using something like [http-server](https://www.npmjs.com/package/http-server) at the root
+4. Serve by using something like [http-server](https://www.npmjs.com/package/http-server) at the root
-4. That's pretty much it.
-Requests and contribution offers welcome
+5. That's pretty much it.
+Requests and contribution offers welcome.

 ## Components